-The SaaS agreement’s license clause often includes a section titled Prohibited Uses listing behavior that causes a user to forfeit its license.
+The SaaS agreement often includes a Prohibited Uses clause listing behavior that causes a user to forfeit its license or access.
 This is where we find things like using the software illegally, using it to spam or harass other customers and installing trojan horses and viruses.

 2. Define the Customer’s License to You

 Depending on how your product works, you may need your customers to grant you a license to use their data or content.
 Most data and content — most stuff that people can upload to or publish through SaaS products — is subject to copyright protection, meaning that the SaaS product’s operator could be infringing customers’ own copyright without a license to use it.
 There’s a simple fix: just provide a second license stating what you can do with what types of user content.
 For example, if your product is a website that allows users to publish content they write, or their artwork, customers should grant you a perpetual, non-exclusive, worldwide, sublicensable license to copy, create derivative works from, and publish the user content.
 Here we see some new license terms not explored above: